 University of Advancing Technology (UAT) is a uniquely safe and secure community in a larger urban setting.
+The University is an open campus for all active students and alum to use resources for academic purposes.
+Students and alum are expected to use the campus resources and spaces appropriately and as intended.
 The University is committed to maintaining this safe and secure learning and working environment for all students, employees and guests.
 All University students, employees and guests are ultimately responsible for their own personal safety and the security of their belongings.
 The following safety and security principles are in place to aid the University community in maintaining the safe and secure campus that we enjoy today: